 The project operator must open an office and be fully operational within thirty (30) days after receipt of the award.
+The physical location of the office must be within the New Orleans, LA Metropolitan Statistical Area (MSA).
 MBDA encourages applicants to propose a location for the MBEC that is in a building, which is separate and apart from any of its existing offices in the geographical service area.
 Fully operational means that all staff are hired (including project director), all required signs are up, all items of furniture and equipment (e.g., computer hardware, software, Internet services, phones, faxes, etc.) are in place, and the MBEC's doors have been fully opened to the public for service.